Amari Cooper*, WR, Alabama

 Jalston Fowler, FB, Alabama

-2/16/15: Fowler blocked really well for Alabama's talented running backs in 2014.
+3/14/15: Fowler blocked really well for Alabama's talented running backs in 2014.
 The senior also had 11 catches for 129 yards and two touchdowns, along with 12 carries for 69 yards.
 Fowler looks to be worthy of a Day-3 pick with the potential to be a starting fullback and special teams contributor in the NFL.
 He had a good week at the Senior Bowl and showed that he's ready to compete immediately.
+While Fowler didn't run fast at the Combine, he looked athletic in the field drills as a runner and receiver.

 8/23/14 Fowler flashed at times in 2013, but looked rusty in the early going following 2012's knee injury.
 He played better as the season progressed.
 Fowler ran for 88 yards on 19 carries in 2013.
 He had seven receptions for 15 yards.